TitlesAssociate Professor of Dance

-I aim to nurture imagination, expression, investigation, collaboration, and critical thinking because I believe rigorous, inspired leadership not only advances the development of the field for emerging professionals but also fosters creative problem solving skills for life.
+I aim to nurture imagination, investigation, collaboration, and critical thinking in my students through rigorous, inspired leadership that not only advances the development of the field but fosters creative problem-solving skills for life.

 Alissa Cardone joined the Conservatory in 2013 and is an associate professor of dance.
 She teaches the courses Modern Technique, Experiential Anatomy, Introduction to Dance, and Dance on Film & Video.

 Cardone specializes in collaborations bridging dance, film, technology, and fine art.
-Her company, Kinodance, was named one of Dance Magazine's "25 to watch" (2008) and was presented nationally and internationally by Bank of America Celebrity Series, World Music/CRASHarts, the Redfern Arts Center at Keene State College, onStage at Connecticut College, Monaco Dance Forum, the Berkshire Fringe Festival, Summer Stages Dance Festival, Boston Cyberarts Festival, and internationally in Russia and Armenia.
+Her company, Kinodance, was named one of Dance Magazine's "25 to watch" (2008) and was presented nationally by Bank of America Celebrity Series, World Music/CRASHarts, the Redfern Arts Center at Keene State College, onStage at Connecticut College, Monaco Dance Forum, the Berkshire Fringe Festival, Summer Stages Dance Festival, and Boston Cyberarts Festival and internationally in Russia and Armenia.
 In addition to Cardone’s role as a performer and choreographer, from 2003 to 2011 she co-curated and produced “Ideas in Motion: Innovations in Dance, Movement and Technology” for Boston Cyberarts Festival.
 She has also curated dance and film programs for Green Street Studios, Dances Made to Order, Anatomy Riot (Los Angeles), and Kinodance Russia International Dance Film Festival.

 From 1998 to 2003, Cardone performed, taught, and toured with Paula Josa-Jones/Performance Works and then worked with such notable choreographers as Xavier Le Roy, Ann Carlson, Nora Chipaumire, Victoria Marks, Anna Myer, and Elaine Summers.
 In Japan, Cardone trained with Min Tanaka (Body Weather Farm), performed with “Nijinsky of Butoh” Akira Kasai, and collaborated with Yoshito Ohno.
 She has won project grants and awards from the Trust for Mutual Understanding, Soros Foundation, CEC Artslink, Asian Cultural Council, LEF Foundation, Massachusetts Cultural Council, New England Foundation for the Arts, and the National Dance Project as well as residencies at the Yard, National Gallery of Armenia, Baryshnikov Arts Center, and Amherst College.